crembowski/simpleColorGame/README.md

 # simpleColorGame
-A simple color picking game using javascript.
+A simple color picking game using javascript, html, and css.